sidimansourjs/restify-versioning-middleware/README.md

 A module that offers a function that can be user as a [restify.js](http://restify.com) middleware.
 The module will check incoming calls (as a PRE handler in Restify) and will throw an `InvalidVersionError` when no version has been received in neither URL nor request headers.

+> Note: root URL "/" is always accepted as valid

 ## Install
 ```